 - Hard Gold

-All of these solve the basic problem of copper wiring vulnerability, and each requires proper handling and treatment to ensure the successful bonding of the components.
+All of these solve the basic problem of copper wiring vulnerability to ensure high-performance conductivity.
+The surface finishes of each require proper handling, surface treatment, and cleanliness verification to ensure the successful bonding of the components.
 ENIG, however, has been established as the preferable solder mount method for high-reliability electronics applications with complex circuitry design.

 Download our checklist to diagnose the root cause of adhesion failures you’re experiencing in your PCB manufacturing process: Checklist: Adhesion Failure Root-Cause Analysis for Manufacturers